Central Equations and Band Structures of Linear Magnetohydrodynamic Waves in a Magneto-Lattice: Full nonlinear MHD simulations

 The direct numerical simulations were performed using the Athena++ code \citep{Stone2020}.
+Although ATHENA++ solves the full nonlinear ideal MHD equations, we use perturbations of sufficiently small amplitude such that the simulated wave response remains in the linear regime throughout the runs considered here.
 The computational domain was set to $x\in\left[-280\pi,280\pi\right]$, $y\in\left[-\pi,\pi\right]$, and $z\in\left[-1,1\right]$, discretized with a mesh of $8192\times64\times1$ cells.
 This configuration prioritizes high resolution along the direction of magnetic field modulation $x$ while maintaining computational efficiency.
 The plasma was modeled with the adiabatic index $\gamma=5/3$ and the parameter of $\beta=5/6$.
 The computational domain is designed with periodic boundary conditions applied globally.
 To excite a broad spectrum of linear waves, initial velocity perturbations were imposed: for $v_{x}$, 500 random disturbance points were seeded in the $x$-direction and 30 in the $y$-direction; for $v_{z}$, 30 points were seeded in $x$ and 3 in $y$, all within the amplitude range of $\left(-0.001,0.001\right)$.
 Each simulation ran for a total of 500 Alfv\'{e}n time.
-For spectral analysis, we selected wavenumbers with $k_{x}$ in $\left[-1.5,1.5\right]$, $k_{y}$ near $1$ and $k_{z}$ near $0$ with the resulting bands folded into the first Brillouin zone for direct analysis.
+For spectral analysis, we selected wavenumbers with $k_{x}$ in $\left[-1.5,1.5\right]$, $k_{y}$ near $1$ and $k_{z}$ near $0$ with the resulting bands folded into the 1st BZ for direct analysis.

 We first computed the band structure via the empty lattice approximation introduced in Sec.\,\ref{sec:Truncated-centrals-python}, i,e., with $B_{m}=0$ and $\boldsymbol{B}_{0}=\boldsymbol{e}_{y}$.
 We employed three distinct models: the full MHD model governed by the ideal MHD equations, the analytical model referenced in Eq.\,(\ref{eq:zero-mode})-(\ref{eq:Slow_wave}), and the truncated central equation model referenced in Eq.\,(\ref{eq:Det-Trunc-eq-rhoBv}) or Eq.\,(\ref{eq:Det-Trunc-eq-xi}).
 Benchmark results are presented in Fig.\,\ref{fig:compare_image-three-models}, where the background power spectrum, discrete points, and solid curves correspond to the results of the full MHD model, truncated central equation model, and analytical model, respectively.
 The findings demonstrate excellent consistency across all three models.